hopsoft/pry-test/README.md

 ## A Full Example

-The entire public interface is applied in this basic example.
+The entire public interface is used in this basic example.

 ```ruby
 class MathTest < MicroTest::Test